An Introduction to Geometric Topology

 The boundary $\partial M$ of a hyperbolic (elliptic, flat) $n$-manifold with geodesic boundary is a hyperbolic (elliptic, flat) $(n-1)$-manifold without boundary.
 Theorem \ref{simply:teo} extends appropriately to this context.

-\begin{teo} Every complete simply connected hyperbolic $n$-manifold $M$ with geodesic boundary is isometric to the intersection of some half-spaces in $\matH^n$ with disjoint boundaries. \end{teo} \begin{proof} The proof is as that of Theorem \ref{simply:teo} with a little variation.
-We construct a developing map $D\colon M\to\matH^n$, which is a covering onto its image $D(M)$.
-A submanifold $D(M)\subset \matH^n$ with geodesic boundary is necessarily the intersection of half-spaces.
-In particular $D(M)$ is simply connected and hence the covering $D$ is an isometry. \end{proof}
+\begin{teo} Every complete simply connected hyperbolic $n$-manifold $M$ with geodesic boundary is isometric to the intersection of some half-spaces in $\matH^n$ with disjoint boundaries. \end{teo} \begin{proof} We construct a developing map $D\colon M\to\matH^n$ as in Theorem \ref{simply:teo}.
+The map $D$ is injective, because every two points $p,q \in M$ are connected by a geodesic (exercise: use completeness and geodesic boundary), which is sent to a geodesic via $D$, so $p,q$ are sent to distinct points $D(p), D(q)$.

+Therefore $D(M)\subset \matH^n$ is isometric to $M$.
+Since it is complete and with geodesic boundary, its boundary consists of disjoint hyperplanes, and hence $D(M)$ is the intersection of half-spaces bounded by them. \end{proof}

-An example is sketched in Fig.~\ref{universale:fig}.
+An example is sketched in Figure \ref{universale:fig}.
 Every complete hyperbolic manifold with geodesic boundary can be enlarged to a hyperbolic manifold without boundary in a canonical way.